Build log: 3D printer Anycubic Predator Height mod

 Mainboard: SKR 1.4 Turbo with 2209TMC drivers

-V400 effector, extruder, hotend (this is from a different delta printer FLSUN V400 and i just bought a complete effector extruder set for about 80usd and swapped out the original directly).
-You can put it directly to the original predator arms or make some new magball arms.
+V400 effector, extruder, hotend with 0.8mm nozzle (this is from a different delta printer FLSUN V400 and i just bought a complete effector extruder set for about 80usd and swapped out the original directly).
+You can put it directly to the original predator arms or make some new magball arms as the effector comes with magnet ball mounts.
 I still use the original predator arms.

 Whambamsystems flexible build plate system.
-They do not sell the predator size anymore but email them for a 380mm diameter delta FBS with PEI sheet.
+They do not sell the predator size anymore but email them for a 380mm delta FBS with PEI sheet or get a similar system from aliexpress.
+I want to get a 400mm plate (original 380mm magnet sheet) so it will extend beyond the heated bed but give me a bit extra trim to work with large models.

 Retractable caster wheels to roll the printer around easily.
 I drilled them directly to the sides of the pillars on the bottom